gy23la/Geog5990M_Assignment2/README.md

 - The census data utilised was collected in 2011, whereas the recycling bring sites are from a survey from 2023.
 As such there is a level of uncertainty present in the findings; the problem in some wards could be exacerbated by continued population growth.
 - The 1 km accessibility buffer zones created in the spatial visualisation are an Euclidean distance.
 A network analysis using the roads surrounding each bring site would have been more effective, but beyond the scope of this study.
-- A clipped version of the Eng_wards file had to be uploaded instead of the original, due to Github Repository data limitations.
+- A clipped version of the eng_wards file had to be uploaded instead of the original, due to Github Repository data limitations.